hashicorp/terraform-google-consul-enterprise-hvd/docs/deployment-customizations.md

 Certificates are provided at startup via startup script. the TLS certs need to be base64 encoded on save to the Google Secret manager

-## Customizing options with tf.autovars.tfvars
+## Customizing options

 Use the `terraform.tfvars.example` file to customize various options for your Consul deployment.
-Copy the file to a `*.tfvars` file.
-By then modifying this file, you can set specific values for the variables used in the module, such as the number of nodes, redundancy settings, and other configurations.
-Then with your desired settings and run your Terraform workflow to apply them.
+By modifying this file, you can set specific values for the variables used in the module, such as the number of nodes, redundancy settings, and other configurations.
+Simply edit the `terraform.tfvars.example` file with your desired settings, save it with a `.tfvars` extension (removing `.example`), and run your Terraform commands to apply them.

 ### Configuration options